Coping with Diabetes when disabled.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of Diabetes.

 Set realistic goals

-Approaching life while living with both diabetes and disability may be challenging at times but never see it as making an effort otherwise you may not achieve your goals – whether it’s doing certain things on your own or making sure that you take your medication.
-Having diabetes requires a lot of attention and time, especially if you want to remain healthy.
-Understand that taking care of yourself may feel challenging at times, but if you learn certain techniques as tools to better cope with your disability in order to do your daily tasks or learning how to find better ways to manage diabetes, reaching your goals may be more attainable than you think.
-Accept that you may have bad days, where you feel down, learn how to approach those emotions if and when they do arise.
+Approaching life while living as Diabetic and disabled may be challenging at times.
+Don’t see it as making an effort otherwise you may not achieve your goals: whether it’s doing certain things on your own or making sure that you take your medication.
+The Diabetic lifestyle requires attention and time, especially if you want to remain healthy.
+Understand that taking care of yourself may feel challenging at times, but if you learn certain techniques as tools to better cope with your disability to do your daily tasks, or learn better ways to manage Diabetes, reaching your goals may be more attainable than you think.
+Accept that you may have bad days, where you feel down.
+Learn how to approach those emotions if and when they do arise.
 For example, have a close friend on speed dial should you feel as if you aren’t coping.

 Give yourself a break

-Understandably, being disabled was not a choice.
-However, learning how to cope and live with a disability is.
-Beating yourself about living with both a disability and diabetes will not help improve your lifestyle, so don’t compare yourself to others, and don’t be hard on yourself.
+Understandably, your disability was not a choice.
+Learning how to cope and live with a disability is.
+Don’t compare yourself to others, and don’t be hard on yourself.
 You are doing your best, and that’s all that matters.
-Progress is gradual, so be patient and build on that.
+Progress is gradual.
+Be patient and build on that.

 We all have questions.